 In addition to cobalt, the Company has interests in other properties through its various subsidiaries that include silver, gold, copper, lead, and zinc exploration targets and is exploring for uranium through joint venture partnerships in northern Saskatchewan.
+Very little work has been expended on these properties during 2015.

-1.2.2 Highlights for three months ended May 31, 2015 and subsequent events
+1.2.2 Highlights for six months ended August 31, 2015 and subsequent events